 - intercultural communication and skill building , personal resiliency and adaptability.

-- project management, and,
+- project management and evaluation, and,

 - stakeholder analysis, and authentic collaboration.

 The first course of the program is online and addresses the foundations of global leadership.
 During the program students are required to participate in a two-week on-campus residency.
 The residency course is followed by a second one-week residency and four elective online courses.
 Given that the residencies are close, international students may consider residency in Canada over three months.
 The student then typically takes two courses at a time in tandem with their capstone project and may do so while in their home location.